Hotel Metropole (Cincinnati, Ohio): History

 In June 2009, the Hotel Metropole was added to the National Register of Historic Places.
-Later that year, 3CDC purchased the building from Showe Builders Inc. for $6.5 million.
+Later that year, 3CDC purchased the Metropole from Showe Builders Inc. for $6.5 million.
 3CDC announced that it would work with Louisville-based 21c Museum Hotels to convert the building into a luxury hotel with 160 guest rooms, an 8000 square-foot contemporary art museum, a restaurant, and meeting space.
 3CDC and 21c planned to cover 95% of the projected cost of $48 million, with the remainder expected to come from the city.
 Deborah Berke Partners was hired to design the hotel.
 The conversion plan was criticized by affordable housing groups in Cincinnati, which expressed their desire for the building to continue to serve as low or moderate-income housing.
-The conversion was completed in 2012 at a cost of $48 million.
+3CDC stated that it would cover the relocation costs of Metropole residents.
+On August 18, 2010, Metropole tenants filed a federal lawsuit against the city, 3CDC, and HUD in an attempt to stop the conversion.
+The suit stated that the conversion "would reduce the housing stock available to low-income people and create more racial segregation in the city".
+On September 21, 2011, the developers agreed to give the plaintiffs $80,000 as part of a settlement.

+The converted building's restaurant opened on November 12, 2012, and the hotel itself followed on November 26 under the name 21c Museum Hotel.
+The total cost of the conversion was $48 million.
 The Condé Nast Traveler named it the top hotel in the United States in 2013.
 In 2019, the hotel was inducted into Historic Hotels of America, the official program of the National Trust for Historic Preservation.

 On October 29, 2025, 21c sold the hotel for $25 million to Walnut St Hotel LLC, which is managed by a Lexington, Kentucky-based investment group.
 21c signed a lease with the investment group to operate the hotel for an additional year.
 The group is considering Accor, Hilton, Marriott, and Hyatt as future operators.
 The group obtained a $16.4 million loan and a $3.4 million line of credit from Huntington National Bank in order to fund renovations of the hotel.